harshogale04/razorpayhack/README.md

 Every major player in payments is working on the same problem in 2026: how do you let an AI agent transact on a merchant's behalf, safely?
 NPCI's Unified Agent Protocol (UAP) for UPI, OpenAI/Stripe's Agentic Commerce Protocol (ACP), Google's AP2, and Coinbase's x402 are all live, competing answers to that question.
 Razorpay already has in-app agent pilots running.

-The hard part was never *letting* an agent buy something — that's an endpoint and a payload.
+The hard part was never *letting* an agent buy something.
+That's an endpoint and a payload.
 The hard part is **trusting it**.
 This project is our answer: a real storefront, a real Razorpay test-mode payment pipeline, and a safety layer that keeps AI reasoning and money-moving decisions strictly separate.

 ## What's actually built

-1. **Agent-readable catalog** — `/ai-catalog.json`, structured fields only (`product_id`, SKU, weight, stock, price), no marketing copy
+1. **Agent-readable catalog**: `/ai-catalog.json`, structured fields only (`product_id`, SKU, weight, stock, price), no marketing copy
-2. **Protocol adoption** — `/purchase-intent` accepts an ACP-shaped purchase-intent payload
+2. **Protocol adoption**: `/purchase-intent` accepts an ACP-shaped purchase-intent payload
-3. **End-to-end demo path** — a simulated external AI agent hits the catalog, decides what to buy, and completes a real purchase — via a direct API call, or by browsing and clicking through a rendered storefront, with zero shortcuts either way
+3. **End-to-end demo path**: a simulated external AI agent hits the catalog, decides what to buy, and completes a real purchase, via a direct API call or by browsing and clicking through a rendered storefront, with zero shortcuts either way

-On top of the required scope, this build includes a **visual browsing agent**: a real, visible browser (via Playwright) that screenshots the actual storefront, reasons about what's on screen using an LLM's vision model, and clicks real buttons — add to cart, view cart, proceed to checkout, pay — the same way a person would.
-Nothing here calls an internal function directly; every action, human or agent, goes through the same public HTTP surface a genuinely external system would use.
+On top of the required scope, this build includes a **visual browsing agent**: a real, visible browser (via Playwright) that screenshots the actual storefront, reasons about what's on screen using an LLM's vision model, and clicks real buttons: add to cart, view cart, proceed to checkout, pay, the same way a person would.
+Nothing here calls an internal function directly.
+Every action, human or agent, goes through the same public HTTP surface a genuinely external system would use.

 ## Architecture

-There are three ways into this system — a raw API for agents that want to transact directly, a rendered storefront for agents (or humans) that browse visually, and the demo scripts that drive both — but **all three collapse into one single path** before any money moves:
+There are three ways into this system: a raw API for agents that want to transact directly, a rendered storefront for agents (or humans) that browse visually, and the demo scripts that drive both.
+All three collapse into **one single path** before any money moves:

 ```
  ACP-style API           Rendered storefront          Demo scripts